transdigiware/blockchain/enterprise_app_upgrade.md

 {: codeblock}
 {: javascript}

 The example below can connect to an Enterprise Plan network by using a connection profile.
-The sample application creates an instance of the Fabric Client and then uses the client to parse a connection profile that has been loaded from your local file system.
-The application then creates a channel instance by using a channel that is defined in the connection profile.
+The sample application creates an instance of the Fabric Client and uses the Client to parse a connection profile that has been loaded from your local file system.
+The application can then create a channel instance from a channel that is defined in the connection profile.
 When the application initializes the channel connection, it connects to all of the peer and ordering nodes on the channel in the connection profile.
-{: javascript}
+{: java}

 ```java
 // Create a client instance